 We would love to have you join us, so if you think you can help we would love to hear from you!

 Daniel has worked for Gamewatchers Safaris for more than 10 years.
-He is camp manager of Selenkay Adventure Camp, Silver-level guide, and previously a teacher at Illoirero Primary School.
+He is the Selenkay Conservancy Manager, Silver-level guide, and previously a teacher at Illoirero Primary School.
 He is a well respected elder in the Eselenkei Group Ranch community.

 Ben is from the Kishermoruak Village, part of the Ol Kinyei Group Ranch in the Masai Mara and is well respected by his community.
-After college, he worked as a primary school teacher and is currently a Silver-level guide and Camp Manager at Ol Kinyei Adventure Camp, working for Gamewatchers Safaris for more than 12 years.
+After college, he worked as a primary school teacher and is currently a Silver-level guide and Camp Manager at Ol Kinyei Adventure Camp.

 We have a diverse skill set making up our Australian committee, and a shared passion for wildlife and conservation.